Scorocode/scorocode-docs-en/docs/Java/Storehouse.md

 }
 ```

-In this method, we can see a `Document` class instance being linked to a document from the database which leads to the following fields updating on the screen:
+In this method, we can see a `Document` class instance being linked to a document from the database, which leads to the following fields updating on the screen:
 1. users waiting queue list
 2. time of the last shipment
 3. setting visibility of different elements depending on the content